boettiger-lab/neon-forecast/timeseries.md

 brd_df <- bird$brd_countdata
 ```

+How do we use this sampling to construct a measure of species abundance
+over time?

+Sampling occurs at discrete sites in discrete 6 minute events in which
+one or more observers count every bird they can observe in that
+interval.
+Observers note the species ID, approximate distance to the
+bird (or cluster), number of birds in a cluster, method of
+identification (visual, singing, etc) and sometimes additional
+information (sex) during each minute-length interval of the 6 minute
+event.

+I assume individual observers do not enter the same bird twice under two
+seperate identification methods, or that multiple observers do not both
+enter an observation for the same bird, but this can probably be
+confirmed in the protocol.

+A sampling event is defined then by a unique ID which indicates a point
+in space and time.
+The location is given by a combination of pointID,
+which is unique only within a plot, and the plotID, which includes the
+site.
+Time is given as a startDate which may be shared across several
+events.
+Thus for a given species, we can sum clusterSizes for each
+unique event to find the total count of species that was observed at
+that point in a given 6-minute
+interval.

 ``` r
   ## sum bird (clusters) counted at each of the six minutes of the sampling event
   ##(i.e. regardless of observerDistance and detectionMethod, or pointCountMinute)